kranthi-kaka/Automation-Multiple-Gmail-Accounts/README.md

 # Automation-Multiple-Gmail-Accounts
-Sign in to multiple Gmail accounts using Python with Selenium.
+Sign in to multiple Gmail accounts using Python.